By using this site, you agree to the Privacy Policy and Terms of Use.

 Skinners Field & Trial: best for active dogs

 Skinners occupies an interesting position.
-It’s priced similarly to mainstream budget brands but the ingredient quality is noticeably better.
-Their Field & Trial range starts at around £1.00-1.20 per kilogram, and the protein content is consistently higher than Harringtons or Wagg.
+Price-wise, it’s close to mainstream budget brands, but ingredient quality appears noticeably better.
+Their Field & Trial range starts at around £1.00-£1.20 per kilogram, and the protein content is consistently higher than Harringtons or Wagg.

-The Field & Trial Chicken & Rice formula, for example, contains a minimum of 25% protein.
+Field & Trial Chicken & Rice formula, for example, contains a minimum of 25% protein.
 Meat meal (chicken) is the first ingredient.
-The recipe includes rice as the main carbohydrate source, which is generally easier to digest than wheat or maize.
-There’s also added linseed for omega-3 fatty acids, which supports coat and skin health.
+Rice is used as the main carbohydrate source in the recipe, which is usually easier to digest than wheat or maize.
+It also contains added linseed for omega-3 fatty acids, which support coat and skin health.

-Skinners has been making dog food in Suffolk since the 1970s.
-They originally started with working dog food, and that heritage shows in the formulation.
-These foods are designed to keep energetic dogs going, so they’re slightly higher in protein and fat than typical domestic dog food.
+Skinners has been manufacturing dog food in Suffolk since the 1970s.
+They originally started with working dog food, and that background is reflected in the formulation.
+These foods are designed to keep energetic dogs active, so they tend to be slightly higher in protein and fat than typical domestic dog food.

-They also offer hypoallergenic options (duck and rice, salmon and rice) that are genuinely useful if your dog has mild sensitivities.
+They also offer hypoallergenic options, such as duck and rice, and salmon and rice, which can be genuinely useful if your dog has mild sensitivities.
 I’ve covered this in more detail in my guide to the best budget dog food for sensitive stomachs.

 Typical price: £25-30 for a 15kg bag (£1.67-2.00/kg).